telerik/winforms-docs/ribbonbar/getting-started/creating-the-start-menu-quick-access-toolbar-and-shortcuts.md

     ![ribbonbar-creating-the-start-menu-quick-access-toolbar-and-shortcuts 003](images/ribbonbar-creating-the-start-menu-quick-access-toolbar-and-shortcuts003.png)

 1. Repeat this step to add a __CommandBarSeparator__ and then another __RadButtonElement__.

-## Prepare an ImageList to be Used in the Telerik RadRibbonBar

-1. Drag a WinForms __ImageList__ component from the toolbox to the form.
-In the area below the design surface, you will see __imageList1__.

-1. Using the Images Collection Editor, add the desired images to the __ImageList__.
-You can use the existing images, or any similar sized images or icons that you have available.
-For more help with this task, see [How to: Add or Remove ImageList Images with the Designer in the Visual Studio](http://msdn2.microsoft.com/en-us/library/ms233674.aspx) documentation.

 ## Set Properties of the RadButtonElements